 - REM sleep behavior disorder, in which people physically act out their dreams by yelling, flailing, punching bed partners, and falling out of bed

 - more trouble with complex mental activities, such as multitasking, problem solving, and analytical thinking, than with memory

 In his mid-sixties, Bruce started having some mild confusion and vivid dreams that he physically acted out by thrashing around and even falling out of bed.
 His neurologist diagnosed REM sleep behavior disorder and mild cognitive changes.
 Two years later, Bruce’s confusion had progressed to dementia and he had slowness of movement.
 He was no longer able to live alone in his own home.
 His neurologist referred him for neuropsychological testing and, based on the results, changed his diagnosis to dementia with Lewy bodies.

 Parkinson’s Disease Dementia

-This type of LBD starts as a movement disorder, with symptoms such as slowed movement, muscle stiffness, tremor, or a shuffling walk.
-These symptoms lead to a diagnosis of Parkinson’s disease.
+This type of LBD starts as a movement disorder, with symptoms such as slowed movement, muscle stiffness, tremor, and a shuffling walk.
+These symptoms are consistent with a diagnosis of Parkinson’s disease.
 Later on, cognitive symptoms of dementia and changes in mood and behavior may arise.

 Not all people with Parkinson’s develop dementia and it is difficult to predict who will.
 Being diagnosed with Parkinson’s late in life is a risk factor for Parkinson’s disease dementia.